robert-z-lehr/Data-Science-Educational-Portfolio/Unveiling_Crowdfunding_Trends/README.md

 - What are some limitations of this dataset?
 - What are some other possible tables and/or graphs that we could create, and what additional value would they provide?

- Three significant conclusions are drawn about crowdfunding campaigns based on the dataset, and the report highlights the dataset's limitations:
+ Three significant conclusions are drawn about crowdfunding campaigns based on the dataset, and the [Report](https://github.com/robert-z-lehr/Data_Science_Portfolio/blob/main/Unveiling_Crowdfunding_Trends/Report.docx) highlights the dataset's limitations:
- - Insight 1
- - Insight 2
- - Insight 3

  In essence, "Crowdfunding Trends Analysis" delves into the realm of crowdfunding data to provide valuable insights for creators, investors, and enthusiasts.